 The Saudi Province of Amlaj (previously referred to as ‘Al-Hawra’ by the locality) has much to offer regarding scenic marine adventures.
 From beaches with varying sand colors to pristine mountainous and sandy islands, Amlaj has it.

 You can dive in the picturesque turquoise waters, explore the coral reefs, or even hire one of the local boatmen for fishing.
-Suppose you’re on the less adventurous side.
-In that case, you can book a tour of the area, including visiting all the available sites and snorkeling in the waters.
+If you’re less adventurous, you can book a tour of the area, including visiting all the available sites and snorkeling in the waters.

 Asir